Midnight-Owl-1/Wizard101-Trivia-Quiz-Solver/README.md

 - It takes about 13 minutes to complete the 10 quizes for one day (getting you 100 Crowns)
 - Understand that since Wizard101 Crowns cost $5USD for 2500, you're effectivly doing this for 92 cents/hour

+# Technical
+This program was written in Python.
+It uses [tkinter](https://docs.python.org/3/library/tk.html) as the primary GUI, and [Selenium](https://selenium-python.readthedocs.io/) as the automated Chrome browser controller.
+[Nuitka](https://nuitka.net/) was used to compile the python code into an executable (.exe) file.

 # Legal
 - Wizard101 is a trademark of KingsIsle Entertainment.
 I do not own, or claim to own any rights to their trademark.
 I am not affiliated with KingsIsle Entertainment in any way.
 - While this works without issue, and does not cause bans now, I can not guarentee that this will be 100% safe from bans in the future.
 Use this software at your own risk.